Claude AI Models Compared: Opus 4.6, Sonnet & Haiku Guide

 - Nuanced analysis

-- Advanced coding tasks
+- Advanced agentic tasks

 - Research synthesis